PaddlePaddle/PaddleSpatial/apps/wpf_baseline_gru/kddcup22-sdwpf-evaluation/README.md

 ## Backend Files for Evaluation

 Here, shown as below, we additionally demonstrate how the files are organized in the backend on the server side.
-This folder contains four sub-folders (i.e. './base', './paddlepaddle', './pytorch' and './tensorflow') and other sub-folders.
+This folder contains four evaluation sub-folders (i.e. './base', './paddlepaddle', './pytorch' and './tensorflow') and other related sub-folders.
-In each sub-folder, evaluation.py, metrics.py and test_data.py are placed, which are currently released (please check for the latest updates in the [github](https://github.com/PaddlePaddle/PaddleSpatial/tree/main/apps/wpf_baseline_gru/kddcup22-sdwpf-evaluation/paddlepaddle)).
+In each evaluation sub-folder, evaluation.py, metrics.py and test_data.py are placed, which are the same as currently released version
+(please check for the latest updates in the [github](https://github.com/PaddlePaddle/PaddleSpatial/tree/main/apps/wpf_baseline_gru/kddcup22-sdwpf-evaluation/paddlepaddle)).
 Besides, apt-requirements.txt and pip-requirements.txt are placed if necessary for different environments.
 If someone finds the environment (see [here](./requirements) for detailed specifications) does not support your model, please provide the detailed (apt/pip)-requirements.txt and contact the organizers ASAP.